-The [Temperature Range] specified should normally match the temperatures at which the model was extracted.
+The [Temperature Range] specified should normally match the temperatures ε which the model was extracted.
 This is the chip die temperature, NOT the ambient temperature.
-The temperature being specified is usually higher than ambient temperature because the IC and parts around it in the measurement setup
+The temperature being specified is usually higher that ambient temperature because the IC and parts around it in the measurement